 Purpose of Seed Starting Trays

-Seed starting trays are specially designed to hold numerous seeds that start at the germination stage until they're ready for transplantation.
+Seed starting trays are specially designed to hold numerous seeds that start at the germination stage until they’re ready for transplantation.
 Using the trays helps to ensure that each seed gets its nutrients, and it also dismisses the need for multiple plantings.
-Seed starting trays keep the seeds contained as well.
-The trays are typically plastic, and certain ones come with a dome to help increase humidity, while others include heating pads which help to speed up germination.

-There are many different reasons as to why gardeners use their own starter seeds, but there are a few common reasons.
-One primary reason is to have the ability to plant rare and hard-to-find vegetation.
-You'll probably find less than a dozen variety of unique plants at a garden center, but you'll find hundreds of seed options.
+You’ll probably find less than a dozen varieties of unique plants at a garden center, but you’ll find hundreds of seed options.
 It also saves you money as well.
 Packets of seeds are cheap, and they contain dozens of seeds.
 But, often a single starter plant will cost a great deal more than seeds.
-Using seed starting trays is also a good way to get your gardening fix through the winter months.
-Plus, it gives an even better sense of accomplishment to take care of a plant from the very beginning.

-Furthermore, there are a few seeds you can try out that are awesome for beginning indoors.
-The most common seeds are peppers, basil, tomatoes, marigold, and cosmos.
-You can also try zinnias; they're one of the most simple flowers to grow from a seed.
+You can also try zinnias; they’re one of the most simple flowers to grow from seed.
 But, all of these tend to germinate and grow rather quickly.
-Once you've gotten the hang of these, you can move on to more complicated plants.
+Once you’ve gotten the hang of these, you can move on to more complicated plants.

 When to start seeds